THEATER HISTORY BEFORE HOME THEATER SEATING BECAME POPULAR

 Lighting is a fluid aspect in theater productions.
 Lighting incorporates several kinds of instruments in the ultimate goal of adhering to the principles of stage lighting.
 Theater props are mere objects on stage during a theatrical performance.
 They are used by actors to enhance a storyline.
 The scenery in the theater is that which is utilized as the setting of a play.

 In the theater, sound is manipulated, acquired, generated and created.
 Sound design uses old sounds that have already been recorded, but it may also compose original audio to create an intended mood.
 Special effects simulate imaginary events in a theater production.
 This can be as simple as creating the illusion of specific lighting to something more complex like the illusion of rain and snow.
 Theater technology, or stagecraft, relates to the technical factors in theater.
 This includes things like rigging scenery, hanging lighting, designing costumes, makeup, gathering props, managing the stage and mixing sound.
+Theater seating also comes into play and today many people choose to invest in theater seats, sectionals, and sofas that enhance their audio-visual experience.

 JOBS IN THEATER